-Steve is EY Global Vice Chair - Sustainability, leading EY’s climate change and sustainability agenda globally in a newly created role that is the first amongst the Big Four.
-He helps EY clients create business value from sustainability and accelerate their transition to a lower carbon future.
-He also leads EY’s overall environmental sustainability strategy across the US$36b professional services organization and its 300,000 people.
-Steve is leading the organization’s efforts towards decarbonization and has overseen its achievement of carbon neutrality in 2020, carbon negative in 2021, and net zero commitment for 2025.
+Steve is the EY Global Vice Chair for Sustainability, leading EY’s climate change and sustainability agenda globally in a role that is the first among the Big Four.
+His primary focus is helping leading companies and governments around the world to create value from sustainability, and accelerate their transition to a lower-carbon future.
+He also leads EY’s overall environmental sustainability strategy across the US$45b professional services organization which employs over 350,000 people.
+Steve is leading the organization’s efforts toward net zero and has overseen its ongoing achievement of carbon negative since 2021.

 Steve was previously EY UK&I Regional Managing Partner and Chair of EY UK, leading the US$3.5b business and its 17,000 employees.
 During his nine-year tenure he drove an inclusive and green growth, doubling its revenues from £1.3b in FY11 to £2.6, in FY20.
 During this time, 8,000 jobs were created in the UK, more than half of which were outside of London.
 He originally joined EY in 2005 and has nearly 30 years of client and consulting business experience in various sectors including pharmaceuticals, oil & gas and public services.

 Steve was a member of the Business Advisory Group to both Prime Ministers David Cameron and Theresa May and was also the UK Government’s Business Ambassador for the professional services industry during this time.
 He was part of the business delegation on the Prime Minister’s Trade Missions, including visits to Russia, Japan, Indonesia, Malaysia and Brazil and China.